 What started my fascination with Japan was after I read the book Memoirs of a Geisha.
 I have always been a bibliophile and I always make sure that I read the book first before watching the movie version.
 However, the movie Memoirs of a Geisha painted a more colourful picture of Japan in my mind which made me daydream even more about someday visiting the Land of the Rising Sun.

-There was a particular scene in that movie that just stuck to me and it was when Chiyo was running along these seemingly never-ending orange gates.
+There was a particular scene in that movie that just stuck with me and it was when Chiyo was running along these seemingly never-ending orange gates.
 At that time, I did not know what they were called or where exactly in Japan they can be found but that image just stuck in my head.

 As a 26th birthday gift for myself, I booked a trip to the Philippines with a five-day layover in Japan.
 With my short stay in Japan, I made sure that I get to be in that exact place where Chiyo was running.
 I also made sure that I get a chance to walk around Japan wearing a kimono or a yukata to even make my trip as memorable as possible (but that’s a story for another day!).